 Going Romance is the European conference series that focuses on Romance languages from the perspective of current linguistic theorizing.
 In the quarter of a century of its existence, it has developed into the major European discussion forum for theoretically relevant research on Romance languages.

 The conference lasts for three days, with at least two days for the general session.
 Invited speakers receive slots of 60 minutes (45+15).
 Slots for selected speakers take 40 minutes (30+10), thus making possible elaborate argumentation and interaction with the audience.
 We do not exclude beforehand shorter slots and/or poster sessions.
 The conference may include a one-day workshop with a theme depending on the initiatives of the local organisation (and/or the steering committee).

 Going Romance is organised every year, generally in the first half of December.
 The call for papers is issued and distributed before summer, resulting in a program available around half October.
 Currently, we are gradually moving towards a situation in which distribution of the call takes place in spring with a submission deadline in the first half of July, such that the program can be established in September.
 The acceptance rate for abstracts varies between 20% and 40%.

 Going Romance has a steering committee, in which all Dutch universities that are engaged in research on Romance languages are represented; currently (January 2018) the steering committee has the following members:

 - Prof. Dr. Roberta d’Alessandro, associated to UiL-OTS (Utrecht)

-- Dr. Jenny Doetjes, associated to LUCL (Leiden)
+- Prof. Dr. Jenny Doetjes, associated to LUCL (Leiden)

 - Dr. Frank Drijkoningen, associated to UiL-OTS (Utrecht)